Toys (film)

-Toys is a 1992 American surrealist comedy film directed by Barry Levinson, cowritten by Levinson and Valerie Curtin, and starring Robin Williams, Michael Gambon, Joan Cusack, Robin Wright, LL Cool J, Arthur Malet, Donald O'Connor, Jack Warden, and Jamie Foxx in his feature film debut.
+Toys is a 1992 American surrealist comedy film directed by Barry Levinson, cowritten by Levinson and Valerie Curtin, and starring Robin Williams, Michael Gambon, Joan Cusack, Robin Wright, LL Cool J, Arthur Malet, Donald O'Connor, Jack Warden and Jamie Foxx in his feature film debut.
 Released in December 1992, the film was produced by Levinson's production company, Baltimore Pictures, and distributed by 20th Century Fox.

 The film was a box-office failure at the time of its release.
-Critical reception was generally negative, with Levinson nominated for a Razzie Award for Worst Director.
-The film received Oscar nominations for Art Direction (losing to Howards End) and Costume Design (losing to Bram Stoker's Dracula).
+Critical reception was generally negative, with Levinson nominated for a Golden Raspberry Award for Worst Director at the 13th Golden Raspberry Awards.
+The film received Academy Award nominations for Art Direction (losing to Howards End) and Costume Design (losing to Bram Stoker's Dracula) at the 65th Academy Awards.
 It was also entered into the 43rd Berlin International Film Festival.

 Plot

 Kenneth Zevo, the eccentric owner of Zevo Toys in Moscow, Idaho, faces terminal illness.
 Defying expectations, he bypasses his son, Leslie—a whimsical toymaker apprenticed at the factory—and appoints his estranged brother, U.S. Army Lieutenant General Leland Zevo, as successor.
 Kenneth believes Leslie's childlike nature would endanger the company, despite his talent.
-To aid Leslie's maturity, Kenneth hires Gwen Tyler, hoping they will form a relationship.
+To aid Leslie's maturity, Kenneth hires Gwen Tyler, hoping they will form a romantic relationship.

 After Kenneth's death, Leland reluctantly assumes control but delegates factory operations to Leslie and his sister, Alsatia, due to their expertise.
 However, Leland's militaristic instincts surface upon learning of potential corporate espionage.
-He enlists his son, Patrick, a covert operations specialist, to overhaul security.
+He enlists his son Patrick, a covert operations specialist, to overhaul security.
 Inspired by war machinery, Leland proposes manufacturing military toys, clashing with Leslie, who cites Kenneth's pacifist ethos as company policy.
 Meanwhile, Leslie and Gwen begin dating.

 Secretly, Leland converts a factory section to develop miniature remote-controlled war machines, misleading Leslie by claiming it is for experimental toys.
 After the military rejects his prototypes, Leland grows unhinged, expanding production, militarizing the facility, and displacing workers—including Alsatia.
 Suspicious, Leslie and Alsatia infiltrate the restricted area and discover children piloting war drones via arcade-style consoles.
-They narrowly escape an amphibious drone, the "Sea Swine," and alert Gwen and Owen (Kenneth's former assistant).
+They narrowly escape an amphibious drone, the "Sea Swine," and alert Gwen and Kenneth's former assistant Owen Owens.

-Patrick, learning Leland lied about his mother's death, defects to Leslie's side.
+Patrick, learning Leland lied about his mother Dee Dee's death, defects to Leslie's side.
 The group infiltrates the factory, evading Leland's deadly toys, including "Tommy Tanks" and "Hurly-Burly Helicopters."
 Leslie rallies vintage Zevo toys from storage, unleashing them against Leland's army in a chaotic showdown.
 During the clash, Leland's helicopter misfires, destroying his control panel and deactivating his machines.

-A critical revelation emerges: Alsatia is an advanced robot built by Kenneth to be Leslie's companion after their mother's death.
+A critical revelation emerges: Alsatia is an advanced robot built by Kenneth to be Leslie's companion after his mother's death.
 She is damaged defending against the Sea Swine but later repaired.
 Leland, attacked by his own drone, is hospitalized.
 Leslie assumes leadership, restoring the factory's playful ethos with Gwen, while Patrick departs for new missions.
 The film concludes with the group honoring Kenneth's legacy at a memorial.